swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Whenever you start up a terminal, you will start in a special directory called the *home* directory.
 Every user has their own home directory where they have full access to do whatever they want.
-In this case, the `pwd` command tells us that we are in the `/home/swc` directory.
-This is the home directory for the `swc` user.
-That is our user name.
-You can always find out your user name by entering the command `whoami`.
+In this case, the `pwd` command tells us that the name of our home directory is.
+The last word in that listing is also the name of your user.
+You can also find out your user name by entering the command `whoami`.

 **File Types**

-When you enter the `ls` command lists the contents of the current directory.
+When you enter the `ls` command, it lists the contents of the current directory.
 There are several items in the home directory, notice that they are all colored blue.
 This tells us that all of these items are directories as opposed to files.

-Lets create an empty file using the `touch` command.
+Let's create an empty file using the `touch` command.
 Enter the
 command:

     touch testfile